Planck 2013 results. XVII. Gravitational lensing by large-scale structure: Data and cuts

-We remove detected point-sources (or otherwise compact objects) using a mask constructed from a combination of sources identified in the \Planck\ Early Release Compact Source Catalogue (ERCSC; \citealt{planck2012-VII}), the SZ clusters from the \Planck\ Cluster Catalogue (PCC; \citealt{planck2013-p05a}), and the \Planck\ Catalogue of Compact Sources (PCCS; \citealt{planck2013-p05}), We produce individual masks for 100, 143, and 217\,GHz, cutting out detected sources with disks having radii of either $3\sigma$ or $5\sigma$ depending on their flux level, where $\sigma$ describes the Gaussian beam-width of the given channel and is taken to be $4.1\arcm$ at 100\,GHz, $3.1\arcm$ at 143\,GHz, and $2.1\arcm$ at 217\,GHz.
-For the PCCS we mask all sources with ${\rm SNR} \geq 5$ in a given band, or ${\rm SNR} \geq 10$ in either adjacent frequency band, using a $3\sigma$ disc, extending to a $5\sigma$ disc for any sources with ${\rm SNR} \geq 10$ in the target band.
+\paragraph{Point-source masks:} We remove detected point sources (or otherwise compact objects) using a mask constructed from a combination of sources identified in the \Planck\ Early Release Compact Source Catalogue (ERCSC; \citealt{planck2012-VII}), the SZ clusters from the \Planck\ Cluster Catalogue (PCC; \citealt{planck2013-p05a}), and the \Planck\ Catalogue of Compact Sources (PCCS; \citealt{planck2013-p05}).
+We produce individual masks for 100, 143, and 217\,GHz, cutting out detected sources with disks having radii of either $3\sigma$ or $5\sigma$ depending on their flux level, where $\sigma$ describes the Gaussian beam-width of the given channel and is taken to be $4.1\arcm$ at 100\,GHz, $3.1\arcm$ at 143\,GHz, and $2.1\arcm$ at 217\,GHz.
+SZ clusters are not masked at 217\,GHz.
+For the PCCS we mask all sources with $S/N \geq 5$ in a given band, or $S/N \geq 10$ in either adjacent frequency band, using a $3\sigma$ disc, extending to a $5\sigma$ disk for any sources with $S/N \geq 10$ in the target band.
 For the ERCSC, we make a $3\sigma$ cut for every source detected at the target frequency, as well as for every source which is detected with a flux greater than $1\,\Jy$ at 70\,GHz, $0.7\,\Jy$ at 100\,GHz, $0.4\,\Jy$ at 143\,GHz, $0.5\,\Jy$ at 217\,GHz, or $0.9\,\Jy$ at 353\,GHz.
 For sources that satisfy the brightness criterion at the target frequency, we also enlarge the cut to $5\sigma$.
-For SZ clusters we make a cut between $3\sigma$ and $5\sigma$ depending on the cluster angular size $\theta_{500}$.
-We further mask the cool cores (CC) using the ECC catalog in a similar fashion, using a maximum 15' excluding radius.
+For SZ clusters we make a cut between $3\sigma$ and $5\sigma$ depending on the cluster angular size $\theta_{500}$ for all sources in the MMF1 catalog with $S/N \geq 5$.
+We further mask cool cores using the Early Cold Cores catalog \citep{planck2011-1.10} in a similar fashion, using a maximum 15\arcmin excluding radius.